Jonathan Creek: Concept and casting

-Caroline Quentin was Renwick's first choice for Maddy Magellan, but the casting of Creek proved something of a problem.
+Quentin was Renwick's first choice for Maddy Magellan, but the casting of Creek proved something of a problem.
 Renwick had wanted Nicholas Lyndhurst, but he turned it down.
 Rik Mayall was also offered the part, but was, at the time, busy with stage work (he would later guest-star in a Christmas special of the series).
 Hugh Laurie showed a great deal of interest and agreed to take the part, but later turned it down as he could not figure out Creek's motivations for investigating the cases Maddy involves him in, especially when he shows so much reluctance in some of the episodes.

 Others who were tried for the part included Nigel Planer (who would later guest star) and Angus Deayton (who had already worked with Renwick and director Susan Belbin on One Foot in the Grave).
-Almost a dozen actors were considered before Susan Belbin saw Alan Davies during a rehearsal for a sitcom.
+Almost a dozen actors were considered before Susan Belbin saw Davies during a rehearsal for a sitcom.
 Davies was invited round to talk to Renwick and "turned up in his duffle coat with straggly hair and a broad grin [and] was self-evidently the closest match yet to Creek as we had always seen him".

 The role of Adam Klaus was originally cast to Anthony Head in 1997 in the pilot episode ("The Wrestler's Tomb").
 However, after accepting the role of Rupert Giles on Buffy the Vampire Slayer, Head was unable to play Adam Klaus in later episodes, leaving the way clear for Stuart Milligan to take over the role.